hyperledger/fabric-chaincode-node/docs/index.md

 ## Documentation

-Detailed explanation on the concepts and programming model for smart contracts can be found in the [Chaincode for developers tutorial in the Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html).
+Detailed explanation on the concepts and programming model for smart contracts can be found in the [Smart Contracts and Chaincode section in the Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/latest/smartcontract/smartcontract.html).

 API documentation is available for each release: